Category: Economic statistics

 agreements:

 The Law on Official Statistics and Official Statistical System (Official Gazette of Montenegro No 18/12 and 47/19) defines provisions for collection, processing, and dissemination of data.
 The Law provides to the Statistical Office legal powers to collect and access the data necessary for the implementation of Programme and Annual Plan.
 The Law gives a priority to the use of administrative data and right of access to individual data that are a result of survey of other official statistical producers.
 As an annex to legal provisions, Statistical Office has signed several memoranda on cooperation with administrative data providers.
+The common rules for the provision of basic information (input data), the calculation and dissemination of PPPs are laid down in Regulation (EC) No 1445/2007 of the European Parliament and of the Council of 11 December 2007.

 6.2.
 Data sharing:Eurostat is responsible for calculation and publication of data, all the data that are included in the calculation of PPPs are available to the National Statistical Institutes (NSIs), but only for the purpose of validation.